He stilled the beat of this city, its heart bound in his control of the flow of the ebbs and the lulls of the concrete’s soul.

 “With your face you could charm the Matriarch and swindle the Chosen, Foxface.”
 He played along, indulging their routine.
-But he kept pretty stoneface, he couldn’t have her thinking he actually wanted her strange company.
+But he kept pretty stone face, he couldn’t have her thinking he actually wanted her strange company.

 Who was the real you?
 It gnawed him every day since—damnit, he couldn’t remember.
-It hadn’t fucking come back.
+It hadn’t come back.
 Damnit.

 “It works fine.
 I’m not abusing the limits or going over the count.”

 She had a good sales pitch.
-“I appreciate the offer, Miss Laine but I’ll pass.
+“I appreciate the offer, Miss Laine, but I’ll pass.
 Uncle, I’ll see you on the operating table.”
 He couldn’t resist getting a dig in.
-Yorin smiled, face twitching and Cecil would pay for it later.
-He turned around, walking past a dirty brown shoulder crop mound of locks who ran up to Stella.
+Yorin peeled his lips back into a viper’s sneer, his eyes thinned.
+Oh, boy, Cecil would pay for that later.
+He gulped, turned around, slinking past a dirty brown shoulder crop mound of locks who ran up to Stella.
 Cecil took the signature and tipped his cap to the former circuit queen.
-Uncle walked over to Stella and whispered in her ear.
+Uncle slithered over to Stella and whispered in her ear.

 He couldn’t escape the past, last night reminded him of that.